 Weather

-It is definitely rainy in Indonesia in October; however, the storms typically only last for a few hours, usually in the late morning or early afternoon.
+it's definitely rainy in Indonesia in October; however, the storms typically only last for a few hours, usually in the late morning or early afternoon.
 They sweep in suddenly and forcefully and then clear up fast, returning to sunshine and blue skies.
-As long as you're someone who isn't too bothered by brief showers—and you have a good rain jacket to bring along—it shouldn't prevent you from annoying your vacation.
-What's more, Bali—one of the most popular islands—is less affected by the storms (although it certainly gets its fair share), so if you stick to that region you won't feel the brunt of it as much.
+As long as you're not too bothered by brief showers—and you have a good rain jacket to bring along—it shouldn't prevent you from enjoying your vacation.
+What's more, Bali—one of the most popular islands—is less affected by the storms (although it certainly gets its fair share), so if you stick to that region, you won't feel the brunt of it as much.

-October is a great time to come to Indonesia if you're looking for smaller crowd sizes and cheaper prices.
+October is a great time to come to Indonesia if you want smaller crowd sizes and cheaper prices.
 Although it's by no means empty—or even as uncrowded as later in the winter—it's nevertheless much better than in the middle of summer.
 It's a transitional time when the tourists begin leaving and locals shift into low-season mode.
-It's a good time to snag deals on hotels and airfare, and you won't find as many people at all of the tourist attractions.
+It's a good time to snag deals on hotels and airfare, and you won't find as many people at all of the visitor attractions.

 Where to Go